MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-F-Financial-Assistance-Wildlife-Sport-Fish-Restoration-Program/part-80-Administrative-Requirements-PittmanRobertson-Wildlife-Restoration-DingellJohnson-Sport-Fish-Restoration-Acts/subpart-A-General/section-80.2.md

 *Project-by-project grant* means an award of money based on a detailed statement of a project or projects and other supporting documentation.

 *Real property* means one, several, or all interests, benefits, and rights inherent in the ownership of a parcel of land or water.
-Examples of real property include fee and leasehold interests, conservation easements, and mineral rights.
+Examples of real property include fee, conservation easements, access easements, utility easements, and mineral rights.
+A leasehold interest is also real property except in those States where the State Attorney General provides an official opinion that determines a lease is personal property under State law.

-(1) A parcel includes (unless limited by its legal description) the air space above the parcel, the ground below it, and anything physically and firmly attached to it by a natural process or human action.
+(1) A parcel includes (unless limited by its legal description) the space above and below it and anything physically affixed to it by a natural process or human action.
 Examples include standing timber, other vegetation (except annual crops), buildings, roads, fences, and other structures.

 (2) A parcel may also have rights attached to it by a legally prescribed procedure.
 Examples include water rights or an access easement that allows the parcel's owner to travel across an adjacent parcel.

 (3) The legal classification of an interest, benefit, or right depends on its attributes rather than the name assigned to it.
-For example, a grazing “lease” is often a type of personal property known as a license, which is described in the definition of personal property in this section.
+For example, a grazing permit is often incorrectly labeled a lease, which can be real property, but most grazing permits are actually licenses, which are not real property.

 *Regional Director* means the person appointed by the Director to be the chief executive official of one of the Service's geographic Regions, or a deputy or another person temporarily authorized to exercise the authority of the chief executive official of one of the Service's geographic Regions.
 This person's responsibility does not extend to any administrative units that the Service's Headquarters supervises directly in that geographic Region.